haobei0824/Workspace/Note/SwiftLanguage/Initializers.md

 #### Delegation

 - A failable initializer of a class, structure, or enumeration can delegate across to another failable initializer from the same class, structure, or enumeration.

-- Similarly, a subclass failable initializer can delegate up to a superclass failable initializer.”
+- Similarly, a subclass failable initializer can delegate up to a superclass failable initializer.
+- A failable initializer can also delegate to a nonfailable initializer

 ```swift
 class Product {